shihabphp/livewire-dashboard/README.md

 ## Creating your dashboard

-In your Laravel app, create a new route .
-The url can be whatever you want.

  In your Laravel app, create a new route and view.
 The url and view name can be whatever you want.